loafey/master-thesis/Proposal/Proposal/2. Goals.typ

 //should be typed and the transformations they contain documented and explained.]

 == Language extensions
+SLFL is currently incomplete, and this chapter will cover some of the extensions that we consider extending the language with.
+SLFL will consist of several intermedate compilation steps, each linearly typed.
+As such, for every extension we make to the language, we must also create the corresponding typing rules .

-Currently the language is somewhat simple, and the following sections cover extensions to the language we want to add.
-As SLFL follows a formal specification, all of these new rules have to do so as well.
-For each new feature new typing rules and new reduction rules will need to be introduced to extend the specification.
+//Currently the language is somewhat simple, and the following sections cover extensions
+//to the language we want to add.
+As SLFL follows a formal specification,
+//all of these new rules have to do so as well.
+For each new feature new typing
+//rules and new reduction rules will need to be introduced to extend the specification.

 === Exponentials
 As linear types can be quite strict, there are a few rules which allows us to